 4. Give employees a day or even a few hours for holiday errands.

-Even when employees know they have upcoming time off, their minds can still wander as they think about all the holiday errands and planning they need to do before the festivities begin.
-To prevent these personal distractions at work, consider allowing them a few additional hours off to prep for the holidays ahead of time.
+Even with upcoming time off, people's minds can wander with thoughts of holiday errands and planning before upcoming celebrations.
+To help employees remain focused while at work, you can offer additional hours off to prep for the holidays ahead of time.

 "Give time for those who need it to handle the crazy stuff needed for the holidays," suggests Sibley.
 "What about a half-day in the middle of the week or in early December to do all their holiday shopping when the crowds are less?"

-Lastly, but definitely not least, embrace the holiday season, celebrate, and end your year on a high note.
+Lastly, embrace the holiday season, celebrate, and end your year on a high note.
 After all, you and your team have worked hard to achieve your annual goals.

-Holiday or end-of-year celebrations allow your team members to bond, review the year's accomplishments, and show gratitude for one another.
-As a result, this can be a memorable event that really boosts morale.
+End-of-year celebrations allow teams to bond, review the year’s accomplishments, and show gratitude for one another.
+The holidays can also be challenging for some people, so creating space to celebrate and spread cheer at work can be a welcome opportunity that boosts morale.

 Rodman also says he emphasizes team accomplishments at end-of-year celebrations, explaining that rewarding accomplishments can help to motivate your team even after they return from the holidays.